School days St Sebastian's Primary School 1958 -1966.

 2. Infants.One memory of being in the Infants was the big jar of Dolly Mixtures that was kept in the Headteachers Office.It was used for bribery to get goods for the Christmas Fair and other deeds seemed fit to earn rewards.
 Nice as it was it would be seen as appalling now with Healthy Eating campaigns.

-In May there was a procession Church culminating in the Crowning of the May Queen.
+In May there was a procession in Church culminating in the Crowning of the May Queen.
 I found out years later that the hat full of names was full of duplicates of a select few..
 Every year a Cutie came out of the hat, quite a scandal looking back.
+Of course back then conspiracy theories and mistrust if our elders wasn't in our vocabulary.

 The Venue was also used for school concerts and one year I sang Adeste Fidelis in Latin dressed as an angel.
 I opened the show another year singing 76 Trombones from The Music Man.
 Another Irony as years later I became known as The Music Man in several circles.